bellapense/speed-typing-game/README.md

 * Select the length of the game
 * A random word appears on the screen for the player to type, rather than just an empty text-box to type into.

+The game is currently hosted using GitHub Pages and can be played [here](https://bellapense.github.io/speed-typing-game/).

 ---

 ~ This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). ~